📷 : Ben Wilkin

 Nothing yet, but hopefully.

 What are your plans now Confidence has ended?

-Just knuckle down, keep moving forward, keep auditioning, get as many roles under my belt this year as I can, film, TV and theatre.
+Just knuckle down, keep moving forward, keep auditioning, get as many roles under my belt this year as I can in film, TV and theatre.
 I would like to carry on doing as much theatre as possible, I think theatre is a great help with developing your skills as an actor.
-I would love to do Shakespeare, work at the National, do something for Netflix or a cool indie film, so hopefully those things are all going to start coming into light even more so the end of this year or the start of next.
+I would love to do Shakespeare, work at the National, do something for Netflix or a cool indie film, so hopefully those things are all going to start coming into light even more so the end of this year or the start of the next.
 I’m just hungry for more and more right now.

 Follow Will on: